Adaptation of olfactory receptor abundances for efficient coding: Introduction

 Because of the combinatorial nature of the olfactory code~\citep{Malnic1999, Stopfer2003, Stevens2015, Zhang2016, Zwicker2016, Krishnamurthy2017} receptor neuron responses are highly correlated.
 In the absence of such correlations, efficient coding predicts that output power will be equalized across all channels if transmission limitations dominate~\citep{Srinivasan1982, Olshausen1996, Hermundstad2014}, or that most resources will be devoted to receptors whose responses are most variable if input noise dominates~\citep{VanHateren1992a, Hermundstad2014}.
 Here, we show that the optimal solution is very different when the system of sensors is highly correlated: the adaptive change in the abundance of a particular receptor type depends critically on the global context of the correlated responses of all the receptor types in the population---we refer to this as \emph{context-dependent adaptation}.

-In olfaction, sensor correlations are inevitable because the same odorant binds to many different receptors, and because odors in the environment are typically composed of many different molecules, leading to correlations between the concentrations with which these odorants are encountered.
+Correlations between the responses of olfactory receptor neurons are inevitable not only because the same odorant binds to many different receptors, but also because odors in the environment are typically composed of many different molecules, leading to correlations between the concentrations with which these odorants are encountered.
 Furthermore, there is no way for neural circuitry to remove these correlations in the sensory epithelium because the candidate lateral inhibition occurs downstream, in the olfactory bulb.
-The outcome is that, for an adapting receptor neuron population, our model predicts that increased activation of a given receptor type may lead to {\it more, fewer or unchanged} numbers of the receptor, but that this apparently sporadic effect will actually be reproducible between replicates.
+As a result of these constraints, for an adapting receptor neuron population, our model predicts that increased activation of a given receptor type may lead to \emph{more, fewer or unchanged} numbers of the receptor, but that this apparently sporadic effect will actually be reproducible between replicates.
 This counter-intuitive prediction matches experimental observations~\citep{Santoro2012, Zhao2013, Cadiou2014, Ibarra-Soria2016}.